Workstream’s text-based recruitment tool gets a $48M bet from BOND and beyond – TechCrunch

 “There’s a football field [of software] for hiring software engineers,” Lim said.
 “But if you think about hiring for this space, there’s very few of us — and I think that has really helped us to go far from a team point of view, client sales, and even trying to raise funding.

 While Workstream didn’t disclose specifics on revenue, it said that it has experienced “10X” ARR in the past year.
-One signal that it’s doing ok?
-The company has 1,500 customers across 10,000 different stores, which include the likes of McDonalds, Subway, and of course, Jamba Juice.
+One signal that it’s doing OK?
+The company has 1,500 customers across 10,000 different stores, which include the likes of McDonald’s, Subway and, of course, Jamba Juice.
 Lim claims that Workstream has 20% market share in the top 20 brands.

 Workstream views itself as an end-to-end recruitment tool for the hourly worker, but its distribution is still tied to the some 25,000 job boards that it partners with to post listings.
 Lim said that his company is more focused on the “recruitment and engagement” bit of hiring, “helping to push people through the funnel very fast” versus trying to get them in the funnel in the first place.